MUSTE-Project/MULLE/README.md

 No the program can be accessed in you browser.
 The program should output the location you need to access to see it (default is http://localhost:8080).

+Documentation
+---

+Since most modules of the libraries are marked as internal it can be useful to generate documentation for these as well as a development aid.
+Consider using this command:

+    stack haddock --haddock-internal --no-haddock-deps --force-dirty